-“To avoid going “cold turkey”, it’s helpful to partner with your stylist and talk about ways to take subtle steps so that you don’t feel shocked with the change,” Stenson says.
+According to Nick Stenson, Matrix artistic educator, the first and most important step is consulting with an expert.
+“To avoid going ‘cold turkey,’ it’s helpful to partner with your stylist and talk about ways to take subtle steps so that you don’t feel shocked with the change,” Stenson says.
 “Based on my experience, while some deal well with sudden or extreme color changes, some don’t, and the transition can be traumatic.”
-Follow along so you wind up with little to no trauma.

 So you have an idea of what to expect and don’t go into things completely blindsided, we did some research for you.
 Whether you’re a salon blonde transitioning back to brunette or growing out a fantasy hair color, Stenson breaks down his top tips and advice to consider before making the change.
 Keep scrolling for everything you need to know.